AyanaAlemayehu/javascript_library/README.md

 # Publishing and Installing

 ## Authentication

 In order to publish a javascript package using NPM you need to first authenticate your NPM account in the command line.
 You can do this by using the command `npm login` which will prompt you for your login credentials.
-To test that you have successfully completed the authenticaiton you can use the command `npm whoami` and the command line should return your username if you have successfully logged in.
+To test that you have successfully completed the authentication you can use the command `npm whoami` and the command line should return your username if you have successfully logged in.

 ## Publishing

 Once you have completed the authentication, in order to publish your package using NPM simply type the command `npm publish` into your command line.
-Note: make sure you are in the correct directory and that you are using or rename your package a unique name because the publishing will not work if there is a package with an identicle name already on NPM.
+Note: make sure you are in the correct directory and that you are using or rename your package a unique name because the publishing will not work if there is a package with an identical name already on NPM.

-## Installing
-In order to install an existing package available through NPM simply create a new directory you want to house your files, use the command `npm init` and specify the details of the package you are creating, and then type the command `npm install package_name --save`.
-To see that you have properly installed the package use the `ls` command and the package name should be listed in the directory contents.

 ## Sources

 Used [this](https://medium.com/the-andela-way/build-and-publish-your-first-npm-package-a4daf0e2431) article on how to build and publish your first NPM package as a reference source.